 - Can I afford the school?
 Can I get financial aid?
 Note that not all certificate programs offer financial aid.

 - Does the school have a good reputation?
-You can find sites such as College Score Card that rate schools based on factors such as graduation rates, debt payback, and others.
+You can find sites such as College Score Card, run by the Department of Education, that rate schools based on factors such as graduation rates.

 - District of Columbia

 - New Jersey

 - New Mexico